 “Rose made me feel like I was everything.“

 And thus, another one of the show’s great themes is tackled – the impact love has on one another.
 It brings out the best in Steven and Connie.
 It brings out the worst in Pearl.
 It’s a terrifying, liberating, tragic, beautiful state.
 Rose helped her discover her purpose in life, and without her, she’s floating around.
 She thought of herself as nothing, made Rose the hill she died on… and is drifting away.
 Has been.
 May be for a long time.

 Thankfully, unlike “Rose’s Scabbard”, she decides to take this experience to heart and train the two of them as a team.
 The cycle stops with her… the spectre will not live to haunt another generation.

 Yet, the spectre of “Rose’s Scabbard” lingers over this episode.
 So the question raised is this… what is the better episode?
 And why do I prefer the former over this?

 Because I do.
 I absolutely think “Rose’s Scabbard” is my single favorite episode of Steven Universe, and not even a rewatch of this has changed my mind here.
 I love everything about that episode – the haunting background music, the artistic direction, the dialogue, the staggering climax, and the sobering resolution.
 In my opinion, it is as close to perfection as Steven Universe has reached and – I’m not kidding here – remains one of my favorite episodes of TV.
 Yes.
 TV.
-This is, in my opinion, up there with “Ozymandias” in “Two Cathedrals” in how much I love those episodes.
+It is, in my opinion, up there with “Ozymandias” in “Two Cathedrals” in how much I love those episodes.

 But it’s not an episode for everybody to start off their SU career on.